These buildings yoostabe schools.

 Just around the corner from the Hogg school, this grand building was built in 1911 on Jennings Avenue as Fort Worth High School (also called “Central High School”) after the first Fort Worth High School burned in 1910.
 (You are looking at the rear of the building because trees along Jennings Avenue obscure the even more impressive front of the building.)

 The building, designed by architect M. L. Waller, sits on land once owned by B. B. Paddock, who lived nearby.
-Concerning the Star-Telegram‘s $75,000/$175,000 discrepancy in the cost of the school, the school board ended up paying $167,000 ($4.1 million today).
+As for the Star-Telegram report’s $75,000/$175,000 discrepancy in the cost of the school, the school board ended up paying $167,000 ($4.1 million today).
 This building, too, is now part of Parker Commons.

 Tandy Elementary School on Purington Avenue in Meadowbrook was built in 1922 by the Polytechnic school district and named for Poly civic leader George Tandy (1846-1921).
 The school closed in the 1970s.

 The school building was the temporary home of First Baptist Church in 1977.
-The building is now part of a retirement home.
+The building is now part of Tandy Village Assisted Living.

 This building (Clarkson, 1911) on LaSalle Street just east of Sylvania Avenue yoostabe Riverside Negro School, built to serve the Riverside school district’s African-American community.
 The school district organized in 1905.
 In 1931 the two-room school had 105 students.
 After 1950 the building was converted into a residence and then a church youth center.
 The 1911 cornerstone can be seen near the downspout (see inset).